lthiery/SPI-Py/README.md

 SPI-Py: Hardware SPI as a C Extension for Python
 ======

 COPYRIGHT (C) 2012 Louis Thiery.
 All rights reserved.
+Further work by Connor Wolf.

-Further work by Connor Wolf, Nathan Leefer.
+Forked in 2019 by Nathan Leefer to fix memory handling in the C extension.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License V2 as published by the Free Software Foundation.